-Figure 1 (above) also shows that after the Middle East Crisis of October 1973, both the CPI and WPI inflation rates increased sharply.
-The WPI inflation rate rose to near 35%, and CPI near 25% by spring 1974.
-This was the greatest peace time inflation for Japan.
+Figure 7.1 also shows that after the Middle East Crisis of October 1973, both the CPI and WPI inflation rates increased sharply.
+The WPI inflation rate rose to near 35 percent, and the CPI near 25 percent by spring 1974.
+This was the greatest peacetime inflation for Japan.
 Due to a very high inflation rate, wages rose sharply in 1974 as well as 1973, in order to compensate for an increase in living costs.
 Companies were enjoying profits from the demand stimulation of 1972 and 1973 (until the oil price shock, starting in October 1973).
-The inflation spiral was in place from mid-1973 to
+The inflation spiral was in place from mid-1973 to 1974.
+Oil prices tripled from July 1973 to January 1974, with the selective embargo by the Oil Producing Exporting Countries (OPEC).
+The sharp increase in imported oil prices aggravated the already high and increasing inflation rate.